 REPURPOSING SPACE + TESTIMONY

 For the first installation, Delta_Ark took over a room and converted it into a projection space; a projection was created for the glass facing the street that spoke to the current state of the building.
 For the second installation, the former occupants were interviewed about their time in the building and their interviews were distilled into short texts that were wrapped into a network diagram and projected in the nearby area.
-For the final installation, Delta_Ark kept a record of explorations of similar spaces throughout Providence.
-This record was distilled to short texts that were projected throughout the city.
+For the final installation, Delta_Ark kept a record of explorations of similar spaces throughout Providence, which exists as a digital video file.
+The text of this file can also be read here.